‘Don’t leave anything unsaid’: Baker urges public to be open with loved ones as coronavirus creates unclear future

 The healthcare community has been working hard to fight against the coronavirus so more people don’t have to worry about saying their final goodbyes to loved ones.

-Baker concluded his conference by saying, “Those numbers to me are about lost opportunities and the significance and the importance of loved ones putting it all out there and making sure they don’t leave anything unsaid.”
+Baker concluded his conference by saying, “Those numbers (of COVID-19 cases and deaths) to me are about lost opportunities and the significance and the importance of loved ones putting it all out there and making sure they don’t leave anything unsaid.”

 Click here for more coronavirus coverage.